In 2016, a colossal $8.4 billion was spent during the Halloween period in the US alone, and that figure is likely to increase to $9.1 Billion in 2017.

 Adapting your email campaign’s entire graphic design to something distinctly Halloween-related will not only establish consistency with the time of year, but also keep your audience engaged for much longer.

-The average human’s attention span is , meaning that, especially when considering how many other Halloween emails they’re likely to receive, yours has to stand out from the crowd and look great (as well as providing a great offer).
+The average human’s attention span is worse than a goldfish, meaning that, especially when considering how many other Halloween emails they’re likely to receive, yours has to stand out from the crowd and look great (as well as providing a great offer).

 Using shades of vivid orange, switching-up your usual font for jagged, bold letters and incorporating spider webs onto your CTA buttons will not only be eye-catching, but interesting—sure to attract your audience for long enough to investigate what you’re offering.